JaneliaSciComp/fileglancer-docs/src/content/docs/workflows/file-conversion.md

    - Ensure you're at the correct directory level containing the data

 2. **Open the Properties Panel**
-   - Locate the Properties Panel (typically on the right side)
+   - Locate the Properties Panel on the right side
-   - If not visible, look for a Properties button or panel toggle
+   - If not visible, look for the expand Properties button in the browser toolbar, on the right

 3. **Switch to the Conversion tab**
    - Click on the "Conversion" tab within the Properties Panel